fairscape/fairscape.github.io/demo/demo.md

 ## Outline

-Below is the topics covered in both demos.
+Below is the topics covered in all demos.

  1. Upload data to the FAIRSCAPE framework
  2. Check metadata for an uploaded object